umbraco/rfcs/packages/0018-package-format.md

 Package actions are to be replaced with Package Migrations.
 The intent for package migrations is to **not** run on startup or install as we are used to with Package Actions and CMS migrations.
 Instead when you install a package the migrations will be something you opt into running, along with an overview of what it will change.

+Another huge benefit of these package migrations is when you deploy between different environments you can ensure that they run on each environment!

 The details of these are still not set in stone, would appreciate any POC of either functionality of UI!

 #### New default package migrations